oerc0122/MDANSE/Doc/pages/analysis.rst

 Dipole AutoCorrelation Function
 '''''''''''''''''''''''''''''''
-Dipole AutoCorrelation Function is valuable for studying molecular vibrations and infrared spectra using dipole auto-correlation.
+Dipole autocorrelation function is valuable for studying molecular vibrations and infrared spectra using dipole auto-correlation.
 Researchers can gain insights into the vibrational modes and spectral characteristics of molecules, aiding in the identification and analysis